-The notion of wireless continues to get complicated in business environments.
-If you don't know the specific wireless context or application being discussed, your assumption of what wireless LAN means may be different than mine -- even if we're engaged in the same conversation.
+The notion of wireless continues to be complicated in business environments.
+Depending on the specific wireless context or application being discussed, your assumption of what wireless LAN means might differ from mine -- even if we're engaged in the same conversation.

-Forget, though, about wireless personal area networks, like Bluetooth, and wireless WANs and their respective network devices.
-Even without these wireless network topologies, there can be enough to keep straight under the simple heading of WLAN.
-In particular, let's explore the difference between WLAN vs. Wi-Fi.
+Forget about wireless personal area networks, like Bluetooth, and wireless WANs with their respective network devices.
+Even without these wireless network topologies, there's enough to keep straight with the topic of WLAN.
+In particular, let's explore the differences between WLAN vs. Wi-Fi.

 What is a WLAN and how does it work?